Schema Markup

 • Frequently Asked Questions

-Note: If you’re looking for a more general introduction to Google Search Console, see Google’s documentation on getting started, or check out Hubspot’s Ultimate Guide to Google Search Console in 2020.
+Note: If you’re looking for a more general introduction to Google Search Console, see Google’s documentation on getting started.

 Measure the Performance of Your Structured Data